 Let's explore the unknown words together.
-We call those vocabulary words.
+Remember, another way to describe these words we do not know is to call them vocabulary words.
 What vocabulary words do you notice?

 Allow students to share the vocabulary words that are new to them.